Does PayPal cover my purchase if there's a problem?

 We’ll review the case and decide if you're eligible for a refund.
 If we decide the claim in your favor, we’ll reimburse you for the full purchase price and original shipping costs.

-Some items aren’t eligible for our Purchase Protection such as:
+Some items aren’t eligible for our Purchase Protection and include but aren't limited to:

 - Motor vehicles